 - Check in with their partner and ask how they would like to be supported.

 - Reflect on how the situation made you feel.

 - Reach out for support.
 Supporting a friend can be difficult so we need to reach out for non-judgmental support from friends, family, teachers, or guidance counsellors we can trust.
-You can call the Klinic Crisis Line (204-786-8686) or even go for free drop-in counselling at Klinic (545 Broadway).
+Teens in Manitoba can call the Klinic Crisis Line (204-786-8686) or in Winnipeg, go for free drop-in counselling at Klinic (545 Broadway).